elifesciences/elife-xpub/docs/DATA_PRIVACY.md

 `elife-xpub` has been designed to integrate with [eLife's journal site](elifesciences.org).
-As such users control and manage the privacy of their data via their [ORCiD](orcid.org) account. eLife ensures that user data is kept up-to-date via the [Profiles Service](https://github.com/elifesciences/profiles) and its this service that `elife-xpub` interacts with to get all the user data.
+As such users control and manage the privacy of their data via their [ORCiD](orcid.org) account. eLife ensures that user data is kept up-to-date via the [Profiles Service](https://github.com/elifesciences/profiles) and it's this service that `elife-xpub` interacts with to get all the user data.

 ## Review 2019-01-22

-Peter, Hannah reviewed the handling of data within `elife-xpub` as a precursor to launch.
+The Product Manager along with the Technical Lead reviewed the handling of data within `elife-xpub` as a precursor to launch with the Data Controller.

 Findings: